-Fine dining hasn’t exactly been a trend in Oslo lately.
+Luxurious French fine dining hasn’t exactly been a trend in Oslo lately.
 In fact, almost every new restaurant that opens these days seems to stress the fact that they are casual, relaxed, affordable, and available neighborhood bistros or brasseries.
-And Heaven forbid they have a concept!
-Everybody wants to be free to make whatever they feel like.
+And Heaven forbid they have a concept!?
+Everybody wants to be free to make whatever kind of food they feel like.
 Enter restaurant À L’aise.
 Formal.
 French.
 Classic.
-Luxury gourmet with a dress code.
+Luxurious.
+A strict dress code.
 Wall-to-wall carpeting.
 A subtle off-white coloring.
 White table cloth with a tasteful thickness to it.
 Oh my God, they even have a Champagne trolley…

-In the kitchen of restaurant À L’aise is none other than the Danish chef Ulrik Jepsen, who’s exquisite cooking we have experienced before at Engø Gård.
-The menu card, in a beautiful little book bearing the À L’aise colors and visual trademarks, gave us the choice of a set menu at NOK 1495 or à la carte.
-With starters almost at NOK 300, main courses at NOK 400, and desserts closer to NOK 250, the former seemed to be the best choice.
-At least if you like to get the full experience.
-Pricewise, À L’aise is somewhere between Kontrast and Statholdergaarden, just to compare it to the other one-Michelin-starred restaurants in this city (I can only assume that is the ambition level here).
+In the kitchen of restaurant À L’aise is none other than the Danish chef Ulrik Jepsen, who’s excellent cooking we have experienced before at Engø Gård.
+The menu card, in a beautiful little book bearing the À L’aise colors and visual trademarks, gave us the choice of a tasting menu (NOK 1495) or à la carte.
+With starters priced at NOK 300, main courses at NOK 400, and desserts closer to NOK 250, the set menu seemed like the best choice.
+The prices put the cost of a meal at À L’aise somewhere between Kontrast and Statholdergaarden, just to compare it to the other one-Michelin-starred restaurants in this city (I can only assume that is the ambition level here).

 Snacks Reminiscent of Engø Gård